ShrimpingIt/website_text/src/content/project/blink/build.md

 ![A Minimal Shrimp][header]

-This guide provides details for learners to wire and program a minimal Arduino-compatible Shrimp from scratch.
+This guide provides step-by-step instructions for learners to wire and program a minimal Arduino-compatible Shrimp from scratch.

-For general orientation, see the [Blink](../blink/index.html) project page.
-The completed build should replicate the image shown on the left.
+For orientation, see the [Blink](../blink/index.html) project page.
+The completed build should look like the diagram on the left.
+A successful build will flash its LED rhymically on for a second then off for a second, forever.
+This proves your core circuit is a good foundation for [our other projects](../../index.html#project) or any other project [from the Arduino community](../../arduino.html).

-For convenience, [pre-bagged kits](../../kit/shrimp.html) are available to order from @ShrimpingIt online.
-If you do not wish to buy from us, [information is provided](../../kit/shrimp.html#bom) for you to source commodity parts direct from electronics wholesalers.
+To source parts, order [pre-bagged kits](../../kit/shrimp.html) from @ShrimpingIt online, or raw components in bulk [direct from our wholesalers](../../kit/shrimp.html#bom).

+If you think we can improve our guide, please [report an issue](https://github.com/ShrimpingIt/website_text/issues) or [email us](../../contact.html).

-***Get hold of your Shrimp components and a breadboard, sit down with your laptop and favourite beverage, then click 'Next' at the top right corner of this page***
+***Get your breadboard and Shrimp components, your laptop and favourite beverage, and click on the next step***

 ## Meet your breadboard

 ![400 point Breadboard][step00]

-A solderless breadboard allows you to make circuits by pushing wires into holes, instead of soldering.
+With a solderless breadboard you make circuits by pushing wires into holes, instead of soldering.

-A gap from top to bottom separates it in two halves.
-A metal rail behind each 5-hole row grips the legs of inserted components, connecting them.
-Components in other rows above, below or across the gap remain separate.
+A metal rail behind each 5-hole row grips the legs of inserted components, connecting the 5 holes electrically.
+Note the central gap from top to bottom.
+Components in rows above, below or across the gap are separate from each other.

-A 400 tie-point solderless breadboard is shown, which has 'power rails', four full-height metal rails visible as columns down the sides.
-Although these holes are also grouped into 5, everything in each single column is connected to everything else inserted in that column.
-They are called power rails as they are usually wired to 5V (plus, or power) and 0V (minus, or ground), two connections which are used a lot throughout a typical circuit.
+The 400 tie-point solderless breadboard shown has four 'power rails' as columns down the sides.
+Power rails' holes are misleadingly *also* grouped into 5, yet holes in a single column are actually all connected to each other.
+The columns are usually wired Red to 5V (plus, or power) and Blue to 0V (minus, or ground); two very commonly-used connections.

-The Shrimp layout works on a mini-breadboard or soldered onto stripboard without changes.
-Our breadboards have readable column letters and row numbers, but even if you bought your own, this guide can be used positioning the components by eye relative to each other.
+Our guide uses the column letters and row numbers from the [breadboards we supply](../../kit/breadboard400.html), but any 400pt breadboard should do.
+The layout also works on a mini-breadboard or soldered on stripboard.

 ***Place the breadboard with its central spine vertically, and with row numbers starting from 1 at the top, (if your rows and columns are labelled)***